puvanans/puvanans/README.md

 ### Data Analysis projects

-I have worked on several projects so far, but the relevant ones are:
  - Forbes VS Market: Analyzed performances of stocks recommended by Forbes, and compared against the US stock market.
    - https://github.com/puvanans/Growth-Stock-Analysis
  - The following projects were based on a dataset from 365 Data Science (online learning platform)